Self-proclaimed Mr. Normal to run crisis-hit Spain

 Rajoy ran and lost again in 2008.

-He survived the inevitable internal party struggle that followed, hanging on to his leadership of the PP by convincing the pragmatists to help him quietly to get rid of the old Aznar conservatives and move the party towards the centre.
+He survived the inevitable internal party struggle that followed, hanging on to his leadership of the PP by convincing the pragmatists to help him quietly to get rid of the old Aznar conservatives and move the party toward the center.

 "When he wins he doesn't think he's the mambo king and break out into dance steps.
 But he doesn't drown himself in misery when he loses," said an advisor who has known Rajoy for 20 years.